polycyber/PolyPwnCTF-2025-Challenges/README.md

 # PolyPwnCTF-2025-Challenges

-This repository contains the challenges for the 2025 edition of PolyPwn, a CTF (Capture The Flag) event organized by Polytechnique Montréal.
+This repository contains the challenges for the 2025 edition of PolyPwn, a CTF (Capture The Flag) event organized by [PolyCyber](https://polycyber.io/).

 CTFD link (Challenges will remain available until April 8th, after which date they will need to be hosted locally): https://ctf.polycyber.io